 - While an applicant’s I-485 is pending with USCIS, the applicant can get a work permit and travel permission, thereby avoiding having to make and attend a consular appointment to renew a temporary visa, avoiding having to obtain I-129 extensions, and avoiding any related employer obligations.

-- Approximate time for I-485 approval from time of filing: four to eight months.
+- Approximate time for I-485 approval from time of filing: eight to twelve months.

 - Temporary visa holders in the U.S. under visas other than H or L are required to remain in the U.S. for approximately 90 days after filing, or until advance parole is approved.